sushantgb/tictactoe/README.md

-# tiktactoe
+# tictactoe
-practice project in whic practiced a different logic for tiktactoe.
+practice project in whic practiced a different logic for tictactoe.